MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### where

-Filter on each element and return the new collection of filtered elements which match specific condition.
+Filter on each element and return the new collection of filtered elements which match a specific condition.

 ```
 where([<collection/instance>], <iteratorName>, <function>)